7Block Labs

 B. ERC‑6909 “minimal multi‑token” instead of ERC‑1155

-Spec fragment
+Spec Fragment

 • Standard: ERC‑6909.
-No callbacks; hybrid operator/approval model.
+We’re using a hybrid operator/approval model without callbacks.

 • Invariants:

-• Events: Transfer, Approval per id.
+• Events: We’ll track Transfer and Approval for each id.

 C. Permits in 2025: pick ERC‑2612 vs. Permit2 and document risks

-Spec fragment
+Spec Fragment

-• If interacting with arbitrary tokens: use Uniswap’s Permit2 (address 0x000000000022D473030F116dDEE9F6B43aC78BA3) for consistent UX, but enumerate signature‑phishing risks and approval scopes in the spec and UI copy.
+• When dealing with arbitrary tokens: Go with Uniswap’s Permit2 (address 0x000000000022D473030F116dDEE9F6B43aC78BA3) for a smoother user experience.
+Just make sure to outline the risks of signature phishing and approval scopes in both the spec and UI copy.

 D. Account Abstraction (4337) with future‑proofing

-Spec fragment
+Spec Fragment

 E. Dencun/Pectra fee semantics baked into acceptance criteria

-Spec fragment
+Spec Fragment

-• calldata floor accounted via EIP‑7623,
+• consider the calldata floor through EIP‑7623,

 Turn invariants into code the auditor can run